SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 #### Breaking Changes

-The v2 version of this Terraform project has removed the previously optional IRSA method of workload identity as well as the ability to choose which type of cluster authentication mode (the default is now API).
+The v2 version of this Terraform project has removed the previously optional IRSA method of workload identity as well as the ability to choose which type of cluster authentication mode (the only option is now API).

+Clusters created using the v1 project can be migrated to v2 if they are using pod identity and API authentication.

 #### Other Changes